PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

 Auterion OS and Skynode allow seamless integration with Auterion's other software and fleet management products.

-For information about Auterion and Skynode, including purchase links:
+For information about Auterion and Skynode:

 - [auterion.com](https://auterion.com/)
 - [Skynode](https://auterion.com/product/skynode/) (auterion.com)